mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 ### Alpha channel colors

-Joy automatically generates the channel tokens (`mainChannel`, `lightChannel` and `darkChannel`) to be used with an opacity.
-You will find theme in these palettes:
+Joy UI automatically generates the channel tokens (`mainChannel`, `lightChannel` and `darkChannel`) to be used with an opacity.
+You will find them in these palettes:

 - primary
 - neutral